-Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of Accounting Policies
+Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2

-In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgments, in which it provides guidance and examples to help entities apply materiality judgments to accounting policy disclosures.

-The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their "significant" accounting policies with a requirement to disclose their "material" accounting policies and adding guidance on how entities should apply the concept of materiality in making decisions about accounting policy disclosures.
+In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.

-The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023.
-Early adoption is permitted.

-Since the amendments to IFRS Practice Statement 2 provide non-mandatory guidance on the application of the definition of materiality to accounting policy information, the effective date of these amendments is not required.
-The Group is currently assessing the impact of the amendments on the Group's accounting policy disclosures.
+The amendments to IAS 1 are applicable for annual periods beginning on or after 1 January 2023 with earlier application permitted.
+Since the amendments to the Practice Statement 2 provide non-mandatory guidance on the application of the definition of material to accounting policy information, an effective date for these amendments is not necessary.

+The Group is currently revisiting their accounting policy information disclosures to ensure consistency with the amended requirements.